syler11/ms1-gym/README.md

 * Photo by Yan Krukov from Pexels - oap1.jpg
 * Photo by Karolina Grabowska from Pexels - junior1.jpg

-* I received inspiration for this project from X
+I received inspiration for this project from my mentor Mo who didn't let me to go
+the easy way and as a result I feel lot more confident to solve problems.
+Thanks Mo